lunchbag/hugo-blog/content/posts/lunchbag-in-france-culture-shocks-food-drinks-edition.md

 Ricard is the name of an anise and liquorice-flavored liquor.
 It smells amazing and it's 45% alcohol.
 A shot of it is served in a lowball or a snifter glass over ice.
 It is brought to the customer with a small carafe of water which they use for diluting the liquor to their personal desire.

 ![](/img/Provence-Ricard-Pastis-Aperitif-Funnelogy-Channel_big.jpg)
-<span class="caption">Photo on the internet I found of water being poured into a glass of Ricard that was probably mixed with strawberry syrup.<span>
+<span class="caption">Photo on the internet I found of water being poured into a glass of Ricard that was probably mixed with strawberry syrup.</span>

 Unsurprisingly, you can order a Ricard with a shot of syrup.
 A customer once ordered a _moresque_, which is Ricard with a shot of almond syrup.